 Eight years later, it appears awareness of Cowichan Valley wines has changed dramatically.
 What I personally like about Tim’s attitude is his appreciation that in order to build his own Unsworth wine brand, he needs to build the Island brand first.
 “People are pleasantly surprised by the quality of our Valley wines and our sparkling strategy definitely helped,” he says.
 “It’s taken a lot of promotion and a lot of pouring, and we’re way over on our marketing budget, but it’s paid off.
 We’re on almost every wine list on the Island and on many BC mainland lists.”

 When I started my wine journey in the Cowichan Valley it was clear the wines were a well-kept secret beyond the island.
-These are beautiful, impressive cool climate wines and Charme de L’Isle is a smart, inclusive winemaking strategy that will definitely help grow the Island brand.
+These are beautiful, impressive cool climate wines and Charme de L’Ile is a smart, inclusive winemaking strategy that will definitely help grow the Island brand.
 I don’t expect these wines will be a secret for much longer.

 Charme de L’isle: Charmat x 4

-The interesting thing about the Charme de L’Isle cross-island collaboration is each winery decides on which grapes to blend to create the base wine and each local winery manages the bottle design and brand presentation.
+The interesting thing about the Charme de L’Ile cross-island collaboration is each winery decides on which grapes to blend to create the base wine and each local winery manages the bottle design and brand presentation.
 The cuvee is then delivered to Unsworth for the second tank fermentation and bottling.